Pain, Allodynia, and Desensitisation therapy

 How is it done?

-Through the controlled application of various textures (such as silk, towel, or cotton wool) or movements (for example tapping, stroking, or vibration).
+Through the controlled application of various textures or movements.
+The textures may include using silk, towel, or cotton wool.
+The movements can include tapping, stroking, or vibration.

 You must be free from distractions, so that you can concentrate on each texture or movement.